 - 1 tablespoon milk

 - 1 ounce cheese

-- vegetables of your choice
+- 1 ounce meat of your choice

-- meat of your choice
+- vegetables of choice

-Spray the inside of a microwave safe mug with cooking spray (or use a bit of butter or oil.)
+Spray the inside of a microwave-safe mug with cooking spray (or use a bit of butter or oil.)

 If using vegetables, place desired amount in the mug, microwave for one minute.